|Nutrition Facts (per serving)|

-Pour the juices, grenadine, and bitters, if using, into a cocktail shaker filled with ice.
+Pour the juices and grenadine into a cocktail shaker filled with ice.

 Garnish with the slices of pineapple and/or orange.
 Serve and enjoy.

-- Bartenders and party hosts may want to consider offering the Cinderella to guests who don't drink alcohol and designated drivers.
+Bartenders and party hosts may want to consider offering the Cinderella to designated drivers and guests who don't drink alcohol.
 It's far more interesting than a glass of Coke or a cup of coffee, and the taste is one that almost everyone will enjoy.

 The Cinderella is one of the easiest drinks to adapt.
 Serve it "up" in a cocktail glass for more elegant affairs, transform it into a pitcher drink, or offer it as a party punch to a large crowd.

-- Adjust the ratios.
-When adjusting the serving size, keep the three juices equal and use twice as much soda as you do for one of the juices.
+- Adjust the serving size.
+When increasing the recipe, maintain the ingredient ratios; keep the three juices equal and use twice as much soda as the amount of one of the juices (2 to 1).
 Sweeten it to taste by adding more or less grenadine.

 - Make it fancy.
 For a more elegant Cinderella, cut all of the juices and ginger ale in half and serve it in a chilled cocktail glass.
 It's a classy way to allow all of your guests to feel like they're part of the crowd—even those who aren't drinking alcohol.
-Everyone deserves a great drink.
 Or, alternatively, keep the 1- and 2-ounce pours and simply divide the shaker into two or more cocktail glasses.